 The --exclude option can be used to exclude a path in the URL.
 The specified path must be a relative path of the URL.
 Glob patterns such as and ? are acceptable.
 Changes in an excluded path will not be considered in the patch.
 A changeset containing changes only in the excluded path will not be considered at all.

-The -organisation option can be used to specify the name of your organisation.
+Multiple paths can be specified by using a colon-separated list of paths, or by specifying this option multiple times.
+The --organisation option can be used to specify the name of your organisation.
 The command will attempt to parse the commit log message for each revision in the patch.
-It will remove all merge templates, replace links to Trac tickets with a simple string, and add information about the original changeset.
-If you specify the name of your organisation, it will replace Trac ticket links such as "ticket:123" to "\$organisation ticket 123", and report the organial changeset with a message such as "\$organisation changeset 1000".
-Otherwise, it will report without the organisation name, e.g. "Original ticket 123" and "Original changeset 1000".
+It will remove all merge templates, replace Trac links with a modified string, and add information about the original changeset.
+If you specify the name of your organisation, it will replace Trac links such as "ticket:123" with "\$organisation_ticket:123", and report the orginal changeset with a message such as "\$organisation_changeset:1000".
+If the organisation name is not specified then it defaults to "original".